Skip to main content

 Share thisShare this page on TwitterShare this page on FacebookPrint this page

-Our health care system isn’t perfect, and we all know that improvements are needed.
-However, these improvements can and must be made within our public and universal health care system.
+We all know that improvements are needed.
+But, privatization brings higher costs, lower quality, and favours the wealthy over everyone else.
+Instead, improvements can and must be made within our public and universal health care system.

 Read more